zacanger/junk/README.md

 vulnerability" if you're curious).
 This is also a chance for me to mess around with Rust a bit.

+There's no Linux or BSD support because there are already really good minimalist terminal emulators for X11 and Wayland.
+There's no Windows support because I don't have any interest in supporting Windows.
+Minterm is meant to fill a very specific gap: the lack of a good, simple, fast terminal emulator for macOS.

 Minterm is fast, but that's just about its only feature.
 For other features, use screen, tmux, or something similar.